Michigan Drug Rehab Programs

-There is no debating the fact that addiction is one of the most pressing public health concerns today.
+There is no debating the fact that drug addiction is one of the most pressing public health concerns today.
 An average of 130 people die every single day from opioid overdose alone, never mind those who die from other substances of abuse.
 The disease of addiction is deeply pervasive.
 The longer that someone uses, the more severe their condition becomes.
 Plus, those around someone who abuses drugs are at increased risk for abusing drugs, too.
 Unfortunately, the disease of addiction is often cyclical, which is why it remains a major problem in the country.

 Do I Need Drug Rehab?